-I’ve been an enthusiast photographer since about the age of 10 when my father bought me a small 110 Hanimex camera.
+I’ve been a photographer since about the age of 10 when my father bought me a small 110 Hanimex camera.
 Despite that fact the camera and I took dreadful photos, I fell in love with photography.
 A few years later he bought me a Fujica AX1 35mm film SLR.
 It only had a standard 50mm lens but he had the AX5 model so I could use his lenses.
 I loved it.
 I bought as many rolls of film as my paper round money would stretch to.

 In my late teens (around 1988) I developed a love affair with Nikon cameras with an F301 film body purchase.
 By now I was in full time employment with about 90% of my wages going on photography equipment.
 By the age of 25 I had a full setup of multiple film camera bodies, a full set of lenses and all the usual accessories.
 A large monochrome darkroom was also in full flow producing countless prize winning prints exhibited all over the world.